39bytes/nes.rs/README.md

 # nes.rs

-(WIP) An emulator for the [Nintendo Entertainment System](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) written in Rust.
+An emulator for the [Nintendo Entertainment System](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) written in Rust.

 https://github.com/39bytes/nes.rs/assets/47371088/69a3ce36-a5a2-4d11-b13a-cede656cec81